syncfusion-content/xamarin.android-docs/xamarin-android/SfNavigationDrawer/Drawer-Content.md

 # Sliding Panel Contents

-The sliding panel contents are divided into three parts and they are as follows
+The sliding panel contents in SfNavigationDrawer are organized into three distinct sections:
 * [Drawer Content](#drawer-main-content)
 * [Header Content](#drawer-header-content)
 * [Footer Content](#drawer-footer-content)

-The header and footer contents are optional and Drawer content is the mandatory one which is due to the maximum space allocated for Drawer content view.
+The header and footer contents are optional, while the drawer content is mandatory as it occupies the primary space within the drawer panel.

 ## Drawer Main Content

-The sliding main content of the SfNavigationDrawer which is a part of DrawerPanel can be set using `DrawerContentView` property with desired views.
+The main content of the SfNavigationDrawer sliding panel can be configured using the `DrawerContentView` property.
+This property accepts any desired view to be displayed as the primary drawer content.
 {% tabs %}

 {% highlight c# %}